 - ZooKeeper - ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
 Kafka uses Zookeeper to do leadership election of Kafka Broker and Topic Partition pairs used as messaging channels.
-Zookeeper sends the topology changes to Kafka, so each node in the cluster knows when a new broker joined, a Broker died, a topic was removed or a topic was added, etc. Zookeeper provides an in-sync view of Kafka. - Kafka\1, Kafka\2 - Kafka is used as an event/messaging system to communicate between various components in the Digital Twin ecosystem
+Zookeeper sends the topology changes to Kafka, so each node

-&lt;sup>8 https://github.com/information-catalyst/iproduce-digital-twin-kit
+8 https://github.com/information-catalyst/iproduce-digital-twin-kit

-- WebSocket - The WebSocket is used to allow remote/web connections to connect to the Zookeeper/Kafka system. - Web3D - This component is the Three.js web-based animated 3D model that provides the means to design and develop Digital Twins.
+- Kafka_1, Kafka_2 - Kafka is used as an event/messaging system to communicate between various components in the Digital Twin ecosystem - WebSocket - The WebSocket is used to allow remote/web connections to connect to the Zookeeper/Kafka system. - Web3D - This component is the Three.js web-based animated 3D model that provides the means to design and develop Digital Twins.
 The application consumes data from the Kafka topic using the WebSocket and, based on the type of message, animates the 3D model. - Kafka Process Viewer - The Kafka Process Viewer provides a panel (Iframe) on the main GUI web page of the Digital Twin tool.
-FIt knows this by listening to the Kafka messages via the WebSocket. - Grafana Dashboard - The data from the Kafka Process Analyser in the MySQL database is displayed on a live dashboard to display various pieces of information (Ex: Overall Equipment Effectiveness (OEE) statistics, currently active machines in the process, Average time per task, Any delays/failures in the system ) - Kafka Process Analyser - The Kafka Process Analyser listens to both Kafka topics to see when a new process begins and when the tasks are started and completed.
+Flt knows this by listening to the Kafka messages via the WebSocket. - Grafana Dashboard - The data from the Kafka Process Analyser in the MySQL database is displayed on a live dashboard to display various pieces of information (Ex: Overall Equipment Effectiveness (OEE) statistics, currently active machines in the process, Average time per task, Any delays/failures in the system) - Kafka Process Analyser - The Kafka Process Analyser listens to both Kafka topics to see when a new process begins and when the tasks are started and completed.
 This information is input into a MySQL database along with the duration of each task by calculating the time difference.
 The average times of each task are also taken into account so that if a task takes longer than average, an alert will be input into the database, which will then be displayed on the Grafana Dashboard. - Kafka Process Engine - The Kafka Process Engine is used as the orchestration for the process.
 The Engine listens for message events on Kafka on two separate topics.
 One topic is when a new process starts, and the other is the individual tasks starting and finishing.
 When a new process message is received, it loads the process from the BaseX database, sorts the tasks into chronological order; then sends a start task for the first task via Kafka.
 The Web 3D receives this message and does the relevant task.
 Once the task is completed, it sends a completed message back to the Engine, which then, once received sends a start task for the next task, so the cycle repeats until the process is finished. - Process Design Execution (PDE) - The PDE is used to design the BPMN process.
 The processes are used to model the behaviour of physical objects or assets modelled as Digital Twins.
 The behaviour of physical assets is modelled as a set of activities/tasks that are interlinked in a process.
 Once designed, the processes are then stored in the BaseX database. - Physical Factory - this is the physical item that is being modelled